Skip to content

 Okay, let’s break it down.
 A cash flow model is basically a financial forecast, a prediction about how much money will be flowing in and out of your business over a specific period.
 Think of it like a weather forecast, but instead of rain and sunshine, you’re tracking income and expenses.
 It’s built using assumptions about sales, costs, and other factors that impact your finances.
 Creating one isn’t just about guessing numbers; it’s about strategically thinking through your business operations.
 A well-designed model helps you see potential cash shortages before they happen, allowing you to make adjustments to avoid trouble.
 So, instead of just reacting to whatever happens, you can actually anticipate it and make smart decisions about investments, hiring, and even marketing strategies.
 A solid model uses techniques like discounted cash flow analysis and takes into account net working capital for accurate business valuations.
 It’s a powerful tool for managing your finances like a pro.

-See also 3 Statement Model
+See also Personal Cash Flow Statement

 Why Bother Building a Cash Flow Model?